iamdudeman/sola-game-engine/README.md

   * Possibly multiple cameras?
     * Camera output to section of a screen (allows split screen then)?
   * Screen units vs world units?
+* Once Camera is figured out need a way to translate screen coordinates to world coordinates easily
 * GUI
   * Elements
     * Text